 Faculty have connected their teaching with community service and outreach throughout Berea College’s history.
 Establishment of the College’s service-learning program and CELTS happened in 2000.
 The service-learning program provides support for:

 - students and

-- Provide needed services,
+- providing needed services,

-- Address poverty issues and
+- addressing poverty issues and

 These groups use service-learning as a tool for engaged learning and to address community needs.